Caulfield South, Victoria, Australia

 all used and traded in equipment!.

-AR8 / AT5, HRO + HB transmitter with Geloso VFO, HRO, KCR11 (Kingsley), AWA (Half Moon dial) pair, National NCX3, National NCX5, Hammerlund ???, Star ???, Heathkit SB220?, Panasky ???, Collins "S" twins, Trio (now Kenwood) twins ???, ACI Acitron, Swan 300, Swan 500CX, Yaesu FT200, FT400 / FRDX400, FT401B, FT7B, FT301, FT101D, R.L.Drake 4 series TX / RX twins, Drake TR7 full line up , Yaesu FT100D and Icom 756. this is just a think list and I am sure that I have missed several along the way.
+AR8 / AT5, HRO + HB transmitter with Geloso VFO, HRO, KCR11 (Kingsley), AWA (Half Moon dial) pair, National NCX3, National NCX5, Hammerlund ???, Star ???, Heathkit SB220?, Panasky 10 - 11m, Collins "S" twins, Trio (now Kenwood) twins ???, ACI Acitron, Swan 300, Swan 500CX, Yaesu FT200, FT400 / FRDX400, FT401B, FT7B, FT301, FT101D, R.L.Drake 4 series TX / RX twins, Drake TR7 full line up , Yaesu FT100D and Icom 756 then 756 PIII. this is just a think list and I am sure that I have missed several along the way.
 I have not included much of the ex military equipment as the list would then occupy many pages although I must mention that I still sport an RF burn scar on my lower left leg where I came too close to a B53 radar feed at one time!

-At one stage while working for Radio Corporation, I had the luck to be asked by Sir Arthur Warner to resurrect the ancient Marconi transceiver that was to be re installed on the large sailing vessel that the Warner family owned.
-The sailing ship was later used as an active real life training vessel.
+At one stage while working for Radio Corporation in Grant Street, South Melbourne as Chief Design Engineer and Manager of the Specialty Projects Division, I had the luck to be asked by Sir Arthur Warner to resurrect the ancient Marconi transceiver that was to be re installed on the large sailing vessel that the Warner family owned.
+The sailing ship was later used as an active real life training vessel and sadly later was lost in Bass Straight during one of the storms in a yachting race.

 Hit the link below to the "A good BBQ" and see if there are any faces you recognise.